JosefGst/JosefGst.github.io/_posts/2021-04-16-HackUST_travel_app.md

 You should be welcomed by the Log in screen wehre you can registered with your email and a password.
 Press the login button after you registerd.
 Sometimes the login does not happen imidiate.
 Please try to press log in again after a few seconds.
 ![](/images/screenshots/Login1.jpg "Login screen")

+# Developement

+Download the [App for development .aia](https://github.com/JosefGst/JosefGst.github.io/tree/master/TURU_v1_3.aia) here or in the Download section and import it into App Inventor.
+Your are good to go and can start develop.

 # Gode Blocks